 The Communication Research Center, COM’s research hub, is an integral part of the PhD in Emerging Media Studies experience.
 Researchers at COM use the most advanced theory and methods to examine communication phenomena.
 Addressing both theoretical and applied problems through a range of quantitative and qualitative perspectives, faculty and students engage in the most cutting-edge developments in communication research that provide an extraordinarily fertile ground for innovation and science.

 The CRC newsletter is a great resource for learning more about the innovative research taking place at the CRC.
-You can view the Spring 2018 newsletter here.
+You can view our newsletters here.

 Influence the next generation